Doped Holographic Superconductors in Gubser-Rocha model: Conductivities in The Normal Phase

 \subsection{AC conductivities}

 For calculating AC conductivities numerically, we turn on the bulk fluctuations for $A_x$, $B_x$ and $g_{tx}$ around the background \eqref{eq2}, which serve as the sources for the currents $J_x^A$ and $J_x^B$, as well as the stress energy tensor component $T_{tx}$ in the dual boundary field theory.
-Here, we fix the gauge by $g_{rx}=0$.
 For our purpose, we assume that the fluctuations depend only on $t$ and $r$ coordinates.
+We set $g_{rx}=0$ by a gauge choice.
 In a case with the momentum dissipations, the axions are also coupled with those fluctuations.
 By virtue of the symmetry, we consider only the fluctuation for $\phi_x$.
 We consider the ansatz of the fluctuations as

-We obtain five equations by linearising the full equations of motion (see Appendix A for details) but only four are independent due to the gauge symmetry in the system.
-We impose the incoming boundary condition on the fluctuations for solving the equations of motion.
+We obtain five equations by linearizing the full equations of motion (see Appendix A for details) but only four are independent due to the gauge symmetry in the system.
 Near the horizon, the solutions are expanded as

-where $\lambda=\frac{i (Q+r_0) \omega }{m^2-3 (Q+r_0)^2}\sqrt{1+\frac{Q}{r_0} }$, and it corresponds to the incoming boundary condition.
-By solving the equations of motion near the horizon, we obtain one constraint on $h_{tx}^{(I)}, a_x^{(I)}, b_{x}^{(I)}$ and $\Phi_{x}^{(I)}$, which reduces the degrees of freedom.
-The reason of this mismatch of the degree of freedom is because of the residual gauge freedom.
-According to \cite{kim2014coherent}, we can fix this mismatch by considering an additional solution along the residual gauge orbit, as follows.
-In the gauge $g_{rx}=0$, there is a residual gauge transformation generated by the Killing vector $\xi^{\mu}=(0, \zeta e^{-i\omega t}, 0, 0)$ with a constant $\zeta$.
-We obtain the Lie derivative of the background solution with the above Killing vector as
+where $\lambda = - i\omega/(4\pi T)$ and it corresponds to the incoming-wave boundary condition.
+By solving the equations of motion near the horizon, we obtain one constraint on $h_{tx}^{(I)}, a_x^{(I)}, b_{x}^{(I)}$ and $\Phi_{x}^{(I)}$, which reduces a degree of freedom.
+As a result, the number of independent incoming-wave solutions are only $3$ nevertheless there are $4$ fields.
+The reason of this mismatch of the degree of freedom is because of the residual gauge freedom of the diffeomorphism invariance, as we will explain soon later.
+Near the boundary ($r \rightarrow \infty$), the asymptotic behaviors of the fluctuations are

+According to the AdS/CFT dictionary, the leading terms ($a_x^{(0)}$, $b_x^{(0)}$, $\Phi_x^{(0)}$, $h_{tx}^{(0)}$) correspond to the sources and the subleading terms ($a_x^{(1)}$, $b_x^{(1)}$, $\Phi_x^{(1)}$, $h_{tx}^{(1)}$) are considered as the responses.
+However, due to the mismatch of the degrees of freedom, we cannot impose the Dirichlet conditions for the $4$ source values ($a_x^{(0)}$, $b_x^{(0)}$, $\Phi_x^{(0)}$, $h_{tx}^{(0)}$) at the boundary with the incoming-wave conditions at the same time.
+To cure this problem, there are two methods are known, as follows. \footnote{ One can maybe obtain master equations for master fields in a similar way to Sec.~2.7 of \cite{Hartnoll_2009} for the RN-AdS$_4$, or \cite{Wu:2017exh} with the momentum dissipation.
+However, we do not try to find such a combination of the fields here. }

+The first method is imposing appropriate constraints on the boundary values from the gauge symmetry in the boundary theory.\cite{Donos:2013eha} We refer this method as boundary constraint method.
+The boundary values from both of the background and the fluctuations can be written as